gdbroman/broman.blog/about.md

 The aim here is to freely discuss ideas.
 Ideas which can possibly be helpful to all of us.

-So if any of this seems interesting to you, feel free to read the blog and join me on a journey of figuring out life and being useful.
+So if any of this seems interesting to you, feel free to read the blog, and join me on a journey of figuring out life and being useful.

-/Gustaf